SolemmaLLC/DIVAdocs/docs/theDIVAuserinterface1.rst

 ----------------------------------------------------
 The “Project Info” button has two functions.
 The first is similar to “New File” or “Save As” in other programs.
 It sets up a folder and a naming convention for results files.
 The second function is to establish the latitude, longitude and timezone of a project by associating it with a climate (.epw) file.
 For climate-based simulations and radiation maps, the hourly solar insolation is also read from the EPW file.

 The Boston climate file is loaded with the DIVA plug-in into the folder C:\\\DIVA\\\WeatherData.
-There are a plentiful amount of free EPW files available for download from the US Department of Energy's Website.
-Save these files to the same C:\\\DIVA\\\WeatherData directory.
+There are a plentiful amount of free EPW files available for download from the `US Department of Energy's Website.`_ Save these files to the same C:\\\DIVA\\\WeatherData directory.

+.. _US Department of Energy's Website.: https://energyplus.net/weather

 Nodes
 ------